UpLib/Liberland/settlement/Danube-branches.md

 * Reconnection(s) could also be done in more than one place.
 But even with only one reconnection, this would made the place enclosed between the arm and the Danube, a safer place.
 With 2 reconnections, the concerned enclosed place would be a supplementary island, ie inaccessible by (unfriendly engines).
 * Reconnection to the main flow would have impact strictly limited to Liberland.
+* There are many technical solutions for a small pedestrian bridge to facilitate comings and goings.
+See below.

 Reconnecting this branch to the main flow doesn't seem to be too difficult.
 At a first glance, this seems a pertinent engineering job to do.